learn-co-curriculum/cssi-6-gae-fortune-teller/README.md

 1. Update the horoscopes path so that the user selects their birthday from a calendar.

-<a href='https://learn.co/lessons/cssi-6-gae-fortune-teller' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-6-gae-fortune-teller' title='Fortune Teller Challenge'>Fortune Teller Challenge</a> on Learn.co and start learning to code for free.</p>